SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 ```

 ### Replication

-There SHOULD at least be one volume type with the replication aspect.

 Replication states, whether or not there are multiple replicas of a volume.
 Thus answers the question, whether the data could survive a node outage.
 Unfortunately there are two ways replication can be achieved: